BZoennchen/supercollider-book/chapters/sounddesign/wavetable.md

 ## Using Envelopes

-Since we can transform an envelope [Env](https://doc.sccode.org/Classes/Env.html) into a [Signal](https://doc.sccode.org/Classes/Signal.html) and a signal into a [Wavetable](https://doc.sccode.org/Classes/Wavetable.html), we can construct our waveform using an envelople!
+Since we can transform an envelope [Env](https://doc.sccode.org/Classes/Env.html) into a [Signal](https://doc.sccode.org/Classes/Signal.html) and a signal into a [Wavetable](https://doc.sccode.org/Classes/Wavetable.html), we can construct our waveform using an envelope!

 Let us create some crazy wavetables!